-In closing, thank you for your continued interest in ITW, and thank you to ITW’s dedicated colleagues around the world who support our shared CSR journey and demonstrated exceptional performance in the face of the challenges of the past year.
+In closing, thank you for your continued interest in ITW, and thank you to ITW’s dedicated colleagues around the world who support our sustainability journey.

 Christopher A. O’Herlihy